ysghysgh/Shadowbanning/README.md

 # Shadowbanning
-This repo provides the Python code (shadowban.py and in scripts/) and network data (in data/) to produce the simulation results in the paper $Shaping Opinions in Social Networks with Shadow Banning$.
+This repo provides the Python code (shadowban.py and in scripts/) and network data (in data/) to produce the simulation results in the paper `Shaping Opinions in Social Networks with Shadow Banning`.
 It solves for shadow banning controls using linear programming, and simulates resulting opinoins using the Runge-Kutta method.
-It is also an $opinion dynamics simulator$ when one models continuous time opinion dynamics using differential equations.
+It is also an `opinion dynamics simulator` when one models continuous time opinion dynamics using differential equations.

 To use this package, enter in command line by following below sequence of command-line arguments.